 *This post is sponsored by USA Network.
 All opinions are my own. #sponsored #queenof #slay #queenofthesouth

 I first heard about Queen of the South at a conference recently.
 I remember thinking I have to check that out!
-I mean, what could be more exciting than the tale of a queenpin?
+I mean, what could be more exciting than the tale of a queen pin?
 We know how hard it can be for women to achieve CEO status in anything you do.
-This story is of survival, strength, making wise choices, and moving up in status.
+This story is about survival, strength, making wise choices, and moving up in status.
 This story shows us that in any circumstance, a queen will rise.

 Critical to Teresa’s rise is Camila Vargas (Veronica Falcon), serving as both a mentor and a formidable foe standing in her way as she struggles to reach the throne.
 By the end of the season, we come to recognize that “there can only be one queen.”
 I found the main character, Teresa Mendoza somewhat relatable.
 She started from being a pretty girl on a guy’s arm to protecting her friends and calling the shots at the end of the season.
 She earned people’s trust and loyalty and grew thicker skin instead of giving up when she easily could have.
 Teresa is the fighter we can all learn from.

 There’s a flower that grows in the darkness, lirio de los valles (lilies of the valley).
 So many reasons it shouldn’t exist.
 It must be celebrated.
-You are one of those flowers.
+You are one of those flowers.-Queen of the South